sjoerdvankreel/firefly-synth-2/static/Manual.md

 The voice echo target needs tight cooperation with the Voice Mixer (VMix) envelope target.<br/>
 If you get this wrong, the voice echo will "hide" behind that envelope and the echo is cut short.<br/>
-Rule of thumb: set VEcho target to the same processing stage as VMix Envelope Target.<br/>
+Rule of thumb: set VEcho target to the same processing stage, or later, as VMix Envelope Target.<br/>
 So both to osci premix/postmix, fx in/out etc.<br/>
 The engine is set up such that at each stage, the voice envelope is applied first, followed by the echo (provided they target the same stage).